-Under the certificate of incorporation of Xerox, Xerox's authorized capital stock consists of 1,750,000,000 shares of common stock, par value \$1.00 per share, 600,000 shares of Class B stock (which we refer to in this joint proxy statement/prospectus as the "Xerox Class B stock"), par value \$1.00 per share, and 22,043,067 shares of cumulative preferred stock, par value \$1.00 per share (which we refer to in this joint proxy statement/prospectus as the "Xerox preferred stock").
-As of [-], 2009, there were [-] shares of Xerox common stock issued and outstanding, no shares of Xerox Class B stock issued and outstanding and no shares of Xerox preferred stock issued and outstanding.
+Under the certificate of incorporation of Xerox, Xerox's authorized capital stock consists of 1,750,000,000 shares of common stock, par value \$1.00 per share, 600,000 shares of Class B stock (which we refer to in this joint proxy statement/prospectus as the "Xerox Class B stock"), par value \$1.00 per share, and 22,043,067 shares of cumulative preferred stock, par value \$1.00 per share (which we refer to in this joint proxy statement/prospectus as the "Xerox Class B stock").
+As of December 11, 2009, there were [-] shares of Xerox common stock issued and outstanding, no shares of Xerox Class B stock will be issued and outstanding.
 Only Xerox common stock and Xerox Convertible Preferred Stock will be issued in the merger.